tektutor/okd/README.md

 </pre>

-You may now test your DNS instatation as shown below
+You may now test your DNS Forward lookup with nslookup as shown below
 ```
 nslookup tektutor.okd.org
 ```